History of Joe Mixon in Timeline

 Joe Mixon

-2004: Last Bengals Running Back in Pro Bowl
+2004: Bengals Running Back Pro Bowl

-In December 2021, Joe Mixon was selected to his first Pro Bowl, making him the first Bengals running back to make the Pro Bowl since Rudi Johnson in 2004.
+In December of 2021, Joe Mixon was selected to his first Pro Bowl, making him the first Bengals running back to make the Pro Bowl since Rudi Johnson in 2004.

-January 2014: Committed to the University of Oklahoma
+January 2014: Commitment to Oklahoma

 July 25, 2014: Incident with Amelia Molitor